Tutorial 10: Storing & Retrieving Data

 arrange(desc(n))

 (e).
-Another possible sign of shill bidding could be auto-bidding.
-Explain when auto-bids could be signs of shill-bids versus legitimate behaviour.
+Another possible review signal is auto-bidding.
+Explain when auto-bids might be consistent with shill bidding versus legitimate behaviour.
 Complete the code below to measure the share of auto-bids per auction.

 What is auto-bidding (proxy bidding)?